Information about the EGU Photo Competition

 The competition opens for submissions from 15 January to 15 February, prior to the General Assembly.
 You can enter a photo or moving image into the competition by uploading it to Imaggeo and electing to include it in the EGU Photo Competition (a submission check box will appear when editing the image’s information).
 In certain years, there may be an additional prize related to the theme of the EGU General Assembly; to enter your themed photo to this prize, make sure to select the appropriate check box when editing the image’s information.

-If you submit your images to the annual EGU Photo Competition, you agree to include them in Imaggeo, the EGU’s online open access geosciences image repository.
+If you submit your images to the annual EGU Photo Competition, you agree to include them in Imaggeo, the EGU’s online geosciences image and video repository.
 If your photo or moving image is selected by the competition judges, you also agree for it to be exhibited at the EGU General Assembly.

 All the material in this database is copyrighted under a Creative Commons Attribution 3.0 licence, which means that Imaggeo content is owned by the individual creators and that they must always be credited when their content is used.
 People interested in submitting material to Imaggeo can also choose a more restrictive licence, such as the Creative Commons Attribution NonCommercial ShareAlike 3.0 licence.
 For more information please check the Copyright page.

-Photos should be in jpg, png, tiff, gif (animated gifs are not supported) format.
+Photos should be in jpg, png, tiff, gif format.
 For 4:3 pictures, the resolution should be 1500 x 1125 pixels, minimum.
-Pictures in the format 3:2 should be a minimum of 1800 x 1200 pixels.
 Moving images should be 5-30 seconds in duration and should consist of a continuous, unedited video clip.
 The maximum file size for images or videos is 100 MB.

 Procedure and judging criteria